JyotiParmarProfessional/21_DAYS_SQL_CHALLENGE/README.md

 Day 7 : Identify services that refused more than 100 patients in total and had an average patient satisfaction below 80.
 Show service name, total refused, and average satisfaction.

 Day 8 : Create a patient summary that shows patient_id, full name in uppercase, service in lowercase, age category (if age >= 65 then 'Senior', if age >= 18 then 'Adult', else 'Minor'), and name length.
 Only show patients whose name length is greater than 10 characters.

+Day 9 : Calculate the average length of stay (in days) for each service, showing only services where the average stay is more than 7 days.
+Also show the count of patients and order by average stay descending.

+Day 10 : Create a service performance report showing service name, total patients admitted, and a performance category based on the following: 'Excellent' if avg satisfaction >= 85, 'Good' if >= 75, 'Fair' if >= 65, otherwise 'Needs Improvement'.
+Order by average satisfaction descending.

+Day 11 : Find all unique combinations of service and event type from the services_weekly table where events are not null or none, along with the count of occurrences for each combination.
+Order by count descending.

+Day 12 : Analyze the event impact by comparing weeks with events vs weeks without events.
+Show: event status ('With Event' or 'No Event'), count of weeks, average patient satisfaction, and average staff morale.
+Order by average patient satisfaction descending.